 American Psychological Association, Presidential Task Force on Caregivers (2010).
 APA Family Caregiver Briefcase for Psychologists.
 Retrieved April 26, 2011.

 American Psychological Association.
 (2011).
-Guidelines for the Assessment of Dementia and Age- related Cognitive Decline (PDF, 62KB).
+Guidelines for the Assessment of Dementia and Age- related Cognitive Decline.
 Retrieved April 26, 2011.

 American Psychological Association.
 (2011).
 Guidelines for Assessment of and Intervention with Persons with Disabilities.
 Retrieved April 26, 2011.